fuel-packages/Fuel-DbPage/README.md

 '_404_' => 'your-page-comtroller/index',  // The main 404 route

+#Features

+* Store website page contents in a database for easy management

+* Automatically installs

+* Load page data with one call

+* Add a new page by passing an array

+* Add a new page by setting the class variables

+* Update a page by setting the class variables and passing the page id

+* Update a page by passing the page id and an array

+* Delete a page by passing the page id

+* Delete a page by passing the page name

 #Installation

-The first time you call DbPage::load() it checks to see if it is installed if not this package automatically creates a table for you - Default: pages
+The first time you call DbPage::load() it checks to see if the it is installed if not this package automatically creates a table for you - Default: pages

 # Basic usage example: